 The experimental mRNA vaccine by Pfizer/BioNTech is now being authorized for use by countries throughout the world, and the EU is expected to give authorization soon.

 The mRNA vaccine works in a way totally different from traditional vaccines.
-Parts of the genetic code of the virus are directly injected into the blood stream in the form of messenger RNA (mRNA).
+Parts of the genetic code of the virus are directly injected in the form of messenger RNA (mRNA).
 This genetic material tells human cells how to make coronavirus spike proteins, and as such primes the immune system.

 No mRNA vaccine has ever been approved before.
 So the question is how responsible it is to roll out this new technology so quickly on a global scale to fight the Covid-19 pandemic.
 Let’s look at what we know.